 Most of what I do is done behind closed doors (hehe!) and stays that way.
 But sometimes, if I feel like a media outlet will portray my urbex adventures in the right light, I will allow engage with them and help them understand and construct an article about urbex and Abandoned World Photography.

-I’ve summarised a timeline below of media appearances, starting off with a double page spread in the Metro Herald in 2008, a small Dublin tabloid newspaper, right up to getting featured in a double page spread in Western Australia’s biggest newspaper with a readership of 4.14 million people.
+I’ve summarised a timeline below of media appearances, starting with the Irish Metro Herald in 2013, right up to getting featured in the West Australian newspaper with a readership of 4.14 million people.

 I was very surprised to be contacted by the biggest newspaper in Western Australia by a journalist who was very interested in publishing some of my photos and writing about urbex.